Karen Harrison: Legacy

 In January 2023, a mural was unveiled at Euston station celebrating Harrison.
 It had been commissioned by Avanti West Coast as part of the operator's campaign for a fifth of new recruits to be women.
-Her sister said she hoped Harrison would continue to "inspire women to consider train driving".
+Although the accompanying narrative, "She was the first woman to be accepted to train as a driver on Britain's railways." in the press release is wholly incorrect, and takes away the rightful recognitions that belong to Jacquie, Anne and Celine.
+Karen's sister said she hoped Harrison would continue to "inspire women to consider train driving".

 In August 2025, Class 66 66710 was named Karen Harrison at the Greatest Gathering in Derby.